Skip to main content

 Add-On License in Moderate Disabilities (PreK–8) Coursework

-To earn your Add-On License in Moderate Disabilities (PreK–8), you will complete 12 course credit hours and an internship under the supervision of your building principal.
+To earn your Add-On License in Moderate Disabilities (PreK–8), you will complete 16 course credit hours, an internship under the supervision of your building principal and all required MTELs.

 MTEL Requirements:

 This course provides an overview of the challenges that students with moderate disabilities encounter in their lives.
-The class will explore how disabilities are identified, what necessary steps are taken to refer students for evaluations in the Special Education process, characteristics of students with disabilities, general issues of evaluation approaches, and research-based accommodations and interventions including the use of assistive technology devices and behavioral interventions.
+The class explores how disabilities are identified, what necessary steps are taken to refer students for evaluations in the Special Education process, characteristics of students with disabilities, general issues of evaluation approaches and research-based accommodations and interventions, including the use of assistive technology devices and behavioral interventions.
 State and federal laws as well as an overview of local and national support agencies are also reviewed.

 This course in classroom assessment and instruction examines how effective instruction depends on ongoing, meaningful assessment.
 Instructional and behavioral assessment, as well as techniques, are addressed.
-This course will study how models of instruction in different content areas depend on how teachers can collect and use assessment data.
-Further, this data will be used to inform effective instruction to enable all students to produce great learning outcomes regardless of their learning disabilities and challenges.
+This course studies how models of instruction in different content areas depend on how teachers can collect and use assessment data.
+Further, this data is used to inform effective instruction to enable all students to produce great learning outcomes, regardless of their learning disabilities and challenges.

 A complete application includes: